turnkeylinux-apps/kliqqi/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

-- Pligg configurations:
+- Kliqqi configurations:

-   - Installed from upstream source code to /var/www/pligg
+   - Installed from upstream source code to /var/www/kliqqi

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port